Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics

-$\mathcal{I}_{i, l}$ is a sample for the intermediary outcome $\boldsymbol{\mathcal{I}}_{l}$ indexed by $i$, $\mathbf{\Psi}_{i}$ is independent of $\epsilon_i$ in the primary model of interest \eqref{model:blackbox}.
-Specifically, these intermediary phenotypic models inform our primary outcome model via $F_l$ for $1\leq l\leq L$, which in turn determine the explanatory variables during the automated selection procedure \eqref{second:stage:Lasso} for a downstream modeling of the clinical outcome through the selected set $E$.

-Completing the model specification in a Bayesian framework, we impose a rich family of Gaussian priors $\pi(\cdot)$ on our adaptive parameters $\beta_{\bar{E}}$:
+$\mathcal{I}_{i, l}$ is a sample for the intermediary outcome $\boldsymbol{\mathcal{I}}_{l}$ indexed by $i$, $\mathbf{\Psi}_{i}$ is independent of $\epsilon_i$ in the primary model \eqref{model:blackbox}.
+Notice, the intermediary outcome models inform our primary outcome model via $F_l$ for $l\in \{1,2, \cdots, L\}$ that in turn determine the candidate set of explanatory variables in \eqref{second:stage:Lasso} for a downstream modeling of the clinical outcome through the selected set $E$.
+Completing the model specification in a Bayesian framework, we impose a rich family of scale-mixture Gaussian priors $\pi(\cdot)$ on our selection-aware parameters $\Beta_{\bar{E}}$ \citep{park2008bayesian} :